Buffalo Pro Soccer: Stadium selection and cancellation, 2025

 Three potential stadium sites were considered – the former Buffalo News headquarters in downtown Buffalo, Father Conway Park in the Old First Ward, and the abandoned Medaille Sports Complex in the Lovejoy District.
 The Buffalo News site was preferred, which would have cost $40 million and required $20 million in public funding.
 Father Conway Park would have required environmental remediation, as it was built atop the former Ohio Street Basin that was filled with industrial waste.

 On April 11, 2025, Buffalo Pro Soccer held a press conference to announce that Medaille Sports Complex, now renamed Queen City Field, would be expanded to a capacity of 7,600 with $10 million in private funding.
-It would have been expandable to a capacity of 15,000 should the team have earned promotion to USL Division One under the league's new promotion and relegation system.
+It would have been expandable to a capacity of 15,000 should the team have earned promotion to USL Premier under the league's new promotion and relegation system.
 Politicians in attendance included former congressman Brian Higgins, State Sen. Sean Ryan, acting mayor Christopher Scanlon, Lovejoy District Councilor Bryan J. Bollman, and Erie County Legislator Lawrence Dupre.
 The venue would have utilized modular construction, featuring adjacent practice fields for the team and Buffalo Pro Soccer Academy.
 Season ticket deposits were made available at $20 each, and 800 were purchased during their first weekend on sale.

 The stadium site was criticized due to its distance from downtown Buffalo and past environmental problems.
 Queen City Field is two miles from downtown Buffalo, and was previously closed in 2021 due to sulfur dioxide emissions from the neighboring PVS Chemicals plant.

-Buffalo Pro Soccer announced on July 3, 2025 that the Queen City Field project had been cancelled over environmental concerns, the team's inaugural season had been pushed back to 2027, and that the site selection process for their stadium had reopened.
+Buffalo Pro Soccer announced on July 3, 2025 that the Queen City Field project had been cancelled over environmental concerns, the team's inaugural season had been pushed back to 2027, and that the site selection process for their stadium had reopened..